Tutorial 10: Complex Data-Types

 }

-As always, properties is a list of properties, which in turn is a list of one or more values.
-The complex value is a list with SpecIF values corresponding to the dataType.
+Recap: As always, properties is a list of one or more values, if the corresponding propertyClass allows it.
+The complex value is a list with SpecIF values corresponding to their respective dataType.
 The example shows simple real numbers, but it could be pointers to enumerated values or multi-language texts.
-Complex data-types may be nested, but without cyclic dependencies: A complex data-type must be a tree.
+Complex dataTypes may be nested, but without cyclic dependencies: A complex dataType must be a tree.

 You may